 - Play with them: Your bird needs enrichment, and the more attention you give, training you do, and activities you arrange, the more they'll trust you.

-Being your bird's primary caregiver, spending time with them and sharing your lives together, will set you up as your bird's No. 1 bonded person.
-This is a great way to ensure your bird feels trusting toward you.
+Being your bird's primary caregiver, spending time with them and sharing your lives together, will set you up as your bird's primary bonded person.
 It takes time, so be patient and go slowly.

 - Start when they're young.
 The earlier, the better, but go at your bird's pace.
 Socialization is a lifelong process, and there's no need to rush progress.

-- Go slow, at least at first.
+- Go slowly, at least at first.
 Begin with social exercises under controlled conditions.
 You don't have to invite friends over right away.

 - Introduce your bird to people and other animals.
-Most pet birds are very interested in new things and will approach you if given the chance.
+Most pet birds are very interested in new things and will approach others if given the chance.

 - Use positive reinforcement.
-Treat your bird and praise them when they're doing well.
+Praise them when they're doing well.
 They may also show fear, so it's important to reward any positive behavior with lots of praise and treats.

 - Keep your bird out of their cage as much as possible.
 This will help them become more comfortable around humans, other pets, and the outside world in general.

 - Talk to your bird often.
 Make sure that they're getting enough attention and getting comfortable with not only your voice, but other voices.

 - Don't force anything.
 If your bird is shy, be patient and wait until they seem ready to come out before trying to socialize them further.

 - Introduce them to new environments (safely).
 Introduce your bird slowly and gradually over time so they will feel less overwhelmed by the new environment and situation.

 Just make sure your bird is in a safe place when you're working on socialization.
 If your bird can fly, and your home isn't secure, there's a risk they could escape and injure themselves.